Review 710: American Fiction

 https://upload.wikimedia.org/wikipedia/en/d/d7/American_fiction_xxlg.jpg

-Based on the novel, Ensure by Percival Everett, Thelonious "Monk" Ellison is a novelist-professor based in LA who wants to be intellectually free and write from that perspective.
+Based on the novel, Ensure by Percival Everett, Thelonious "Monk" Ellison (Jeffrey Wright) is a novelist-professor based in LA who wants to be intellectually free and write from that perspective.
 His novels receive academic praise but sell poorly When he discovers Sintara Golden (Issa Rae), a Black author getting loads of media attention, he becomes very jelous of her success and writes a joke novel titled My Pafology which mocks all the literary cliches expected from Black writers: melodramatic plots, deadbeat dads, gang violence and drugs under the pseudonym, Stagg R. Leigh, a faceless, wanted fugitive.
 What Monk intended to be as a huge release of frustation and a middle finger to the publishing world, becomes high in demand from publishing companies and propels him to heart of hypocricy and madness he claims to despise.

 It also deals with the life of an artist in how Monk navigates the conditions under which his novel has become and his personal demons.

 Cord Jefferson makes an impressive debut, deftly handling the films various subject matters with the lightest touch.
 In lesser hands, this film would be painfully unfunny yet thanks Jefferson's smart screenwriting it manges to smart, thoughtful and hilarious.
 This deft writing and infectious sense of humor lends the film a great sense of pacing.
 The score by Laura Karpman is indlible; a wonderfully jazzy sound that compliments the films themes and humor.
-The cinematography is terrifc, the costumes are stunning, the
+The cinematography is terrifc, the costumes are stunning, the effect of the closing sequence is exhilerating.

 Sterling K. Brown also does fine work playing Monk's brother Clifford.
 Brown and Wright share a strong brotherly chemistry throughout the film and

 Erika Alexander also makes an impression playing Coraline, Thelonious' love interest.
-Throughout the film, Coraline acts as
+Throughout the film, Coraline acts as Monk's conscience,

 4.5/5